pytt156/sakila_lab_daniela_algerydh/README.md

-# sakila_lab_daniela_algerydh
+# Sakila lab

-SQL Lab 1 with Sakila: DuckDB ingestion, EDA in Jupyter, SQL queries and visualizations.
+This repository contains the full workflow for SQL Lab 1 using the Sakila database.
+It includes data ingestion to DuckDB, exploratory analysis in Jupyter, SQL-based insights, and visualizations.

+### TODO: higlights from the lab
+### TODO: descriptions about the lab
+### TODO: nice images/screenshots